 You may only carry equipment such as firearms or other items which could be used as offensive weapons provided you are fully licensed and can fulfil all legal requirements.
+This ruling only applies if you are carrying the weapon(s) in a vehicle.
+Foot passengers are prohibited from transporting weapons or ammunition either on foot, or in the hold.
 It is your responsibility to ensure that you meet all of the legal requirements for the possession and transport of any firearms or ammunition.

 Please ensure that you check all of the legalities referring to the transportation of arms/ammunition because the laws in France, Jersey & Guernsey differ to those in the UK.
 This includes but is not limited to Firearms and/or Ammunition, Swords, Knives or Blades (including Chef’s Knives).